Questions regarding deadlines and options

 If the money is to be transferred to your bank account, Danmarks Nationalbank will pay the amount 1 to 1 in Danish kroner without charging a fee.
 However, be aware that in some cases your local bank may charge a fee for receiving the money, which is not covered by Danmarks Nationalbank.
 The amount received may therefore be minus any fees from your own bank.

-When transferring to a foreign account, the amount will be converted to a currency other than Danish kroner, which may incur an exchange fee.
-The exchange fee is not covered by Danmarks Nationalbank.
+When transferring to a foreign account, the transaction is generally converted into a currency other than Danish kroner, which may involve exchange fees.
+Exchange fees and any transaction costs are borne by the recipient.